 More than one session is usually needed to correct a problem.
 Usually treatments last several weeks.
 Your chiropractor may suggest two or three short sessions a week at first.
-These would last only about 10 - 20 minutes each.
+These would last only about 10 to 20 minutes each.
 Once you start improving, your treatments may be just once a week.
 You and your chiropractor will talk about how effective the treatment is based on the goals you discussed in your first session.

 Rubinstein SM, van Middelkoop M, Assendelft WJ, de Boer MR, van Tulder MW.
 Spinal manipulative therapy for chronic low-back pain.
 Cochrane Database Syst Rev. 2011 Feb 16;(2):CD008112.